 The spectrum between D-color and G-color will face-up bright white.

 Diamonds in the H-color and I-color range will look white to most people.
-Which is why I selected and I-color diamond for my own wedding ring.
+That is why I selected and I-color diamond for my own wedding ring.

 Most people begin to detect a hint of color more easily in diamonds that are J-color and lower.
-In other words, diamonds that are L/M/N and so on) because the tonal value of the diamond will appear “warmer” than diamonds in the D to I color range.
+In other words, diamonds that are L/M/N and lower tend to look warmer.
+As compared with diamonds in the D-F colorless and G-I near-colorless range.

-The diamond will still face up white when set in white gold or platinum prongs because the color of the white metal touching the edge of the diamond will reflect throughout the stone.
+The diamond will still face up white when set in white gold or platinum prongs.
+That's because the color of the white metal touching the edge of the diamond will reflect throughout the stone.

 As a matter of fact, it might be easier to think of diamond color in terms of temperature.
 After all, some people are likely to prefer diamonds that are cooler in appearance.
-While other people might prefer diamonds which are warmer in hue and saturation.
+While other people might prefer diamonds that are warmer in hue and saturation.

 As a matter of fact, blue fluorescent diamonds are very popular with our clients.
 That's because they can face-up whiter and brighter than non-fluorescent diamonds.

-Practically every diamond which I've selected for myself has exhibited medium to strong blue fluorescence.
-The center stone in Brian Gavin's wife's wedding set is a Brian Gavin Blue florescent diamond.
+Practically every diamond that I've chosen for myself has exhibited medium to strong blue fluorescence.
+In addition, the center stone in Brian Gavin's wife's wedding set is a Brian Gavin Blue florescent diamond.

 It goes without saying that our trade status provides us with access to everything.
 The reason why we choose diamonds with blue fluorescence is because it tends to make diamonds look even whiter and brighter.

-Blue fluorescence is like nature's whitewash for diamonds.
+From my perspective, blue fluorescence is like nature's whitewash for diamonds.
 Under those circumstances, it's kind of like a blue filter for photography.
 Plus, I just love the way that blue florescent diamonds glow neon blue under blacklight.
 As a result, this diamond buying guide gives blue fluorescent diamonds two thumbs up!

 The VS-2 diamond clarity grade delivers the biggest bang for the buck.
-Diamonds which are VS-2 in clarity face-up eye clean and will look the same as higher clarity diamonds without magnification.
+In the first place, diamonds that are VS-2 in clarity face-up eye clean.
+In that case, they look the same as higher clarity diamonds without magnification.

 VS-1 clarity diamonds are a good option if you want the inclusions to be more difficult to locate using 10x and higher magnification.